Site Surveys

-Conducting site surveys and planning for emergencies both fall under the broader umbrella of Crew Resource Management (CRM), but more specifically, they support Risk Management and Situational Awareness
+Conducting site surveys and planning for emergencies both fall under the broader umbrella of Crew Resource Management (CRM), but more specifically, they support Risk Management and Situational Awareness.

 - Risk Management: